Skip to content

 Before you act

-- Use emergency numbers first when someone is in immediate danger.
+• Use emergency numbers first when someone is in immediate danger.

-- Do not post private victim details, photos or accusations publicly.
+• Do not post private victim details, photos or accusations publicly.

-- Keep facts, location, dates, screenshots and official source links organised.
+• Keep facts, location, dates, screenshots and official source links organised.

-- Use qualified legal, police, child protection or labour authorities for formal action.
+• Use qualified legal, police, child protection or labour authorities for formal action.

 Common questions

-Why are guides important for indexing?
+Why are the guides detailed?

 Should every guide cite sources?